jacksangl/primeErieRentals/README.md

 ## Design Decisions and Challenges

 ### Real-time Updates vs. Polling
-We debated between implementing polling for updates and using Supabase's real-time functionality.
+I debated between implementing polling for updates and using Supabase's real-time functionality.
 The decision to use real-time updates was based on:
 1. Better user experience with immediate updates
 2. Reduced server load compared to frequent polling
 3. Simpler client-side implementation